Parks and Recreation Facilities

 A comprehensive Tobacco-Free Parks Policy does more than deter individual tobacco use.
 It benefits everyone by reducing exposure to secondhand smoke (SHS).
 There is no safe level of exposure to SHS.
 Exposure to SHS outdoors can even have negative health consequences:

-- A study published in 2007 found that SHS exposure in outdoor areas such as parks can rival SHS amounts in indoor spaces.
+- A published in 2007 found that SHS exposure in outdoor areas such as parks can rival SHS amounts in indoor spaces.

 100% Tobacco-Free Parks in Georgia